Skip to content

 💰Est. cost: $190–260 total (car + park entry + meals)

-• 1:00pm — Lunch at Secret Pizza (Cosmopolitan, 3rd floor, unmarked — follow the handwritten signs past the corridors): one of Las Vegas's best-kept secrets.
-An unremarkable-looking pizzeria serving excellent thin-crust New York-style pizza by the slice ($5–8) or whole pie, open from 11am to 3am.
-No sign outside.
+• 11:00am — Return to Las Vegas.
+Lunch at Secret Pizza (Cosmopolitan, 3rd floor — follow the handwritten signs through the corridors, no signage from the elevator): excellent thin-crust New York-style pizza by the slice ($5–8).
+Open 11am–3am.
 No website.
 Always a queue of people in the know.

-• 7:00pm — Cirque du Soleil O (Bellagio, $100–200/person): the water-based Cirque show, performed in and around a 1.5-million-gallon pool that transforms from a stage to a 25-foot-deep pool in seconds.
-The most technically extraordinary show in Las Vegas — 85 performers from 23 countries, equal parts acrobatics, synchronized swimming, and theatrical storytelling.
-Book online at cirquedusoleil.com.
+• 8:00pm — Cirque du Soleil O (Bellagio, $100–200/person, book at cirquedusoleil.com): the water-based show performed in and around a 1.5-million-gallon pool that transforms from a stage to a 25-foot-deep pool in seconds.
+85 performers from 23 countries.
+The most technically extraordinary production in Las Vegas.

 Free · Personalised · 24hr Reply